Iulia Dumanska

-Iulia Dumanska (born 15 August 1996) is a Romanian professional handballer who plays as a goalkeeper for CS Gloria 2018 Bistrița-Năsăud and the Romanian national team.
+Iulia Dumanska (born 15 August 1996) is a Romanian professional handballer who plays as a goalkeeper for CSM București and the Romanian national team.

 Early life

 Born in a family of athletes, Dumanska started playing handball at the age of 11 in her hometown of Horodenka, Ukraine.
 Three years later she was discovered by the Martas and signed with their club Marta Baia Mare.
 She later graduated from high school from Anghel Saligny High School in Baia Mare.
 Iulia now lives in Romania where she became Romanian citizen on 5 May 2016.